stungeye/Applied-Math-For-Games-1/docs/05-advanced-javascript/07-classes.md

 # Classes
 {: .no_toc }

-If functions are the verbs of computer programming, then classes are the nouns.
+If functions are the verbs of computer programming, then classes let us define the nouns.

 ### Table of Contents
 {: .no_toc }